-The list is by no means exhaustive, but includes works that are variously essential, informative, intriguing and infuriating.
+The list is by no means exhaustive, but includes works that are by turns essential, informative, intriguing and infuriating.
 Where two or more chapters are relevant from a collected text, individual chapters are not listed separately.

 Barker, A. J. (2018) ‘Deathscapes of settler colonialism: the necro-settlement of Stoney Creek, Ontario, Canada’, Annals of the American Association of Geographers, 108:4, 1134-49.